 BURRILLVILLE, R.I. — When will the proposed fossil-fuel power plant be operational?
 According to the developer, Chicago-based Invenergy Thermal Development LLC, the start date is June 1, 2021.
 But the list of doubters is growing.

-To become a reality, the Clear River Energy Center must be approved by the state Energy Facilities Siting Board (EFSB).
+To become a reality, the Clear River Energy Center must be approved by the state Energy Facility Siting Board (EFSB).
 That process has been delayed two years by permitting and water-use issues.
 Now, a new lawsuit filed by two energy developers claims the project can’t meet its already-past-due deadline and wants Invenergy to hold off from selling electricity from the proposed power plant into the power grid.

 Calpine Corp. of Houston and LS Power Associates LP of New York are asking the Federal Energy Regulatory Commission (FERC) to revoke Invenergy’s power contract, because it's unlikely that the power plant will be approved and built in time to honor it.
 They claim Invenergy is lowering energy prices by bidding into electricity contract auctions that the company knows it can’t fulfill.

 Power plants are funded, in part, through advanced agreements made with regional grid operators who promises to buy the power for a fixed price three years in the future.
 These forward-capacity auctions help power plants manage their books and secure financing for construction, as is the case for the proposed $1 billion Clear River Energy Center.

 Delays have forced Invenergy to abdicate a previous agreement to sell power from one of the Clear River Energy Center's two natural gas-powered turbines.
 Invenergy has failed twice to receive a power-purchase agreement for Unit 2, the second 485-watt turbine at the proposed fossil-fuel plant.